HighCapable/YukiHookAPI/docs-source/src/en/api/special-features/logger.md

 If you need to get these log data in real time anywhere, please refer to [Xposed Module and Host Channel](xposed-channel), [Register Module App's Activity](host-inject#register-module-app-s-activity).

+If you only want to get log data in real time through Module App or Host App, Please refer to the optional solution [YukiHookDataChannel.obtainLoggerInMemoryData](../public/com/highcapable/yukihookapi/hook/xposed/channel/YukiHookDataChannel#obtainloggerinmemorydata-method) method.

 :::

 You can also use `YukiHookLogger.Configs.elements` to customize the elements that debug logs display externally.